oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ##### 9.1.2.2.2 time <a name=time></a>

-TOSCA no longer has an in-built date type for time but one can be defined using the scalarunit abstract class as shown in the following example:
+TOSCA no longer has an in-built date type for time but one can be defined using the scalarunit type as shown in the following example:
 ```yaml
 data_types:
   time: